 Economic Uncertainty: Economic volatility, market fluctuations, regulatory changes, and global events can pose threats to business stability, investment confidence, and consumer spending in Harrisburg.

-Competition from Neighboring Cities: Nearby metropolitan areas and cities like Lancaster may pose competition for talent, businesses, investments, and market share, requiring Harrisburg to differentiate and innovate to remain competitive.
+Competition from Neighboring Cities: Nearby metropolitan areas and cities like Lancaster, the Lehigh Valley, and Philadelphia may pose competition for talent, businesses, investments, and market share.
+Such competition will require Harrisburg to differentiate and innovate to remain competitive.
+Businesses will need to emphasize local advantages, such as lower costs and community engagement, to compete effectively.

 Infrastructure and Environmental Challenges: Aging infrastructure, environmental concerns surrounding the Susquehanna (notably Three Mile Island), and climate change impacts can disrupt business operations, supply chains, and infrastructure resilience.